hexaflex-zz/srv/README.md

     $ srv -addr ":8080" assets/

 To use TLS encryption, specify the `-tls` flag.
-Note that this will only work when the server is accessibly through a public domain:
+Note that this will only work when the server is accessibe through a public domain:

     $ srv -tls -addr "mydomain.org:8080" assets/

+When using TLS, certificates are cached in `$TEMP/srv-certs`.

 ## License